727800350/note/latex/computer/git.md

 	[eric@iis ntop]$ git remote prune origin

-query the remote and automatically set the origin/HEAD pointer to the remote's current branch.
+query the remote and automatically set the origin/HEAD pointer to the remote current branch.

 	[eric@iis ntop]$ git remote set-head origin -a